 - A competitive stipend with access to health insurance

-- Access to tuition-free course work, GRE preparation and other formal instruction as part of an individualized development program
+- Access to tuition-free course work and other formal instruction as part of an individualized development program

-- A research mentor, a mentoring team and a personal mentor to provide a supportive and proactive training experience
+- A research mentor and a mentoring team to provide a supportive and proactive training experience

 - Integrative activities that provide opportunities to interact and learn with graduate students, PREPing scholars for graduate school